 In 2019 the Evens Foundation joined the Galicia Jewish Museum in their effort to address and overcome key stereotypes and misunderstandings related to Polish-Jewish relations.
 Through a series of panel debates, some of the most recognisable Polish historians, researchers and experts explored difficult subjects in Polish-Jewish relations and confronted the most striking misconceptions.

-It is a direct response to a series of events that in recent time threatened these relations and challenged a process of reconciliation.
-There are indications that we lack basic knowledge, but are also led by misconceptions and anti-Semitic prejudices that determine the way Jews and the Holocaust are perceived.
+The museum took the initiative as a direct response to a series of events that in recent times have threatened these relations and challenged the process of reconciliation.
+There are indications that society lacks basic knowledge, but is also led by misconceptions and anti-Semitic prejudices that determine the way Jews and the Holocaust are perceived.
 It is a global issue, but in Poland – due to our common history – particularly acute.

-To amplify the educational dimension of the project short videos and fact-sheets will be produced, summarising the most important facts and data from each debate, tackling related fake facts and stereotypes.
-These materials are designed as a practical tool for teachers and will be available to download online.
+To amplify the educational dimension of the project, short videos and fact-sheets were produced summarising the most important facts and data from each debate, tackling related ‘fake facts’ and stereotypes.
+These materials are designed as a practical tool for teachers and are available to download online.

 You can see the full photo report here.